Progressive is one of the big 3 auto insurers in Florida. I’m going to share what I’ve learned from settling many cases with Progressive.

 Progressive Pays $100,000 of $110,000 Settlement for Face Fracture for Pedestrian Hit By a Car

 A female pedestrian was in a crosswalk walking across the street in Homestead, Florida.
 A driver of a van hit her.
+The actual diagram from the Florida traffic crash report is above.

 She suffered a fractured bone in her face (below the eye).
 We settled this case for the Progressive UM policy limits of $100,000.